Prehistoric Indonesia: Way of life

 Pottery of Buni culture, West Java.

-The human livelihood of prehistoric Indonesia ranges from simple forest hunter-gatherer equipped with stone tools to elaborated agriculture society with grain cultivation, domesticated animals, with weaving and pottery industry.
+The human livelihood of prehistoric Indonesia ranges from simple forest hunter-gatherers equipped with stone tools to elaborated agriculture society employing grain cultivation, domesticated animals, weaving, and pottery industry.

-Ideal agricultural conditions, and the mastering of wet-field rice cultivation as early as the 8th century BCE, allowed villages, towns, and small kingdoms to flourish by the 1st century CE.
+Ideal agricultural conditions and the mastering of wet-field rice cultivation as early as the 8th century BCE allowed villages, towns, and small kingdoms to flourish by the 1st century CE.
 These kingdoms (little more than collections of villages subservient to petty chieftains) evolved with their own ethnic and tribal religions.
-Java's hot and even temperature, abundant rain and volcanic soil, was perfect for wet rice cultivation.
-Such agriculture required a well-organised society in contrast to dry-field rice, which is a much simpler form of cultivation that doesn't require an elaborate social structure to support it.
+Java's hot and even temperature, abundant rain, and volcanic soil was perfect for wet rice cultivation.
+Such agriculture required a well-organised society, in contrast to the lower level of social complexity required by dry-field rice cultivation.

-Buni culture clay pottery was flourished in coastal northern West Java and Banten around 400 BCE to 100 CE.
-Buni culture was probably the predecessor of Tarumanagara kingdom, one of the earliest Hindu kingdom in Indonesia that produces numerous inscriptions, marked the beginning of historical period in Java.
+Buni culture clay pottery flourished in coastal northern West Java and Banten around 400 BCE to 100 CE.
+Buni culture was probably the predecessor of the Tarumanagara kingdom, one of the earliest Hindu kingdoms in Indonesia, which produced numerous inscriptions, marking the beginning of the historical period in Java.